Daniel-Novikov/op-view-progress/README.md

 # op-view-progress
 Element's position on the screen / view.
-Progress is calculated in relation between node's top position, height and window height.
-The value is then presented like:
+Progress is calculated in relation between node's top position, height and window's height.
+The value is:

 * `-1` and less for items under viewport
 * `-1 ...
 0 ...
-1` in the viewport, where 0 is when element is in the middle
+1` in the viewport, where `0` is for elements in the middle
 * `1` and more for items above viewport

 # Install